Classification of low-rank odd-dimensional modular categories: Odd-dimensional MTCs of rank 33--49

 We will discard all potential arrays on a case-by-case basis.

 Note that dimensions in columns 2--9 that appear less than five times in a row must correspond with simple objects that are fixed by the action of $\mathcal G(\mathcal C_{\mathrm{ad}})$.
 Hence cases 1--13 are discarded following Remark~\ref{remark: fixed fpdim divisible by p}.
-Case 15 is discarded by Proposition~\ref{proposition: semidirect product} (a).
+Case 15 is treated in Proposition~\ref{proposition: rank 41 invertibles 5}.

 It remains to look at case 14.
 All simple objects in $\mathcal C_{\mathrm{ad}}$ must be fixed, as no dimension in columns 2--9 is repeated 5 times.
 Consider the de-equivariantization $(\mathcal C_{\mathrm{ad}})_{\mathbb Z_5}$, which is again an MTC, see Section~\ref{section: equivariantization}.
 Non-invertible simple objects in $(\mathcal C_{\mathrm{ad}})_{\mathbb Z_5}$ will have Frobenius-Perron dimensions 33, 21 and 7.
 Moreover, there is a unique invertible object in $(\mathcal C_{\mathrm{ad}})_{\mathbb Z_5}$.
 Let $X_1$ be one of the simple objects of Frobenius-Perron dimension $7$, and consider the decomposition